Christio02/webcam-script/README.md

 python image_downloader.py
 Image downloaded successfully.
 Copy
 The script will download the image from [this URL] and save it as Cam_Skigebiet_Balderschwang_332.jpg in the current directory.
 The image is a webcam view of the Balderschwang ski resort in Germany.
-My friend there needed this sdcript for automatically downloading webcam images every day for timelaps purposes.
+My friend there needed this script for automatically downloading webcam images every day for timelaps purposes.